 Are there scholarships available to cover any extra costs of the semester programs?

 Yes.
-Centre has an endowed fund designated to help some students on need-based financial aid cover some additional costs of a long-term, residential program.
-Also, rising seniors who have applied for financial aid and have unmet need (or “gap”) who have not yet studied abroad or away may be eligible to receive a Senior Subsidy to help pay for a CentreTerm or summer program during their senior year.
+Centre has an endowed fund designated to help some students on need-based financial aid cover some additional costs of a semester program.
+Also, rising seniors who receive need-based financial aid and have unmet need (or “gap”) who have not yet studied abroad or away may be eligible to receive a Senior Subsidy to help pay for a CentreTerm or summer program during their senior year.